chauff/cse1500-web-transcripts/_lectures/node2.md

 As modules are important to enable code encapsulation, improve code maintenance, etc. eventually modules were added to the ECMAScript specification: not Node.js' choice of module formatting though; **ECMAScript modules** were introduced in ES6.
 Those files are usually recognizable by the file ending `*.mjs` (though [MDN argues against it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#aside_%E2%80%94_.mjs_versus_.js)).
 Node.js supports both module systems; in this class we stick to the CommonJS formatting which remains the more common one in Node.js.

 All modern browsers [support ECMAScript modules](https://caniuse.com/?search=modules).
 We have not introduced them in the client-side JavaScript lecture due to a lack of time.
+You can read more about them on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 </optional-info>

 ## Middleware in Express